dhbaird/rules_foreign_cc_jobserver/README.md

 means of enabling parallel Make builds, and then you won't need rules_foreign_cc_jobserver anymore.
 But in the mean time, this may help!

+# News

+20201008 - Renamed jmake to sjsmake (breaking change, apologies) to avoid conflict with another project that already uses the jmake name.

 # Instructions

 Step 1: Get the jobserver running: